-Tempe is a city located in Arizona.
-With a 2020 population of 194,218, it is the 8th largest city in Arizona and the 131st largest city in the United States.
-Tempe is currently growing at a rate of 0.48% annually and its population has increased by 20.10% since the most recent census, which recorded a population of 161,719 in 2010.
-Spanning over 40 miles, Tempe has a population density of 4,858 people per square mile.
+Tempe is a city located in Maricopa County Arizona.
+Tempe has a 2023 population of 190,889.
+Tempe is currently growing at a rate of 1.82% annually and its population has increased by 5.57% since the most recent census, which recorded a population of 180,823 in 2020.

 Tempe is located in Maricopa County, Arizona and takes its name from the Vale of Tempe in Greece.
 The city is located in the Phoenix metropolitan area between Scottsdale, Mesa, Chandler, and Phoenix.
 Phoenix Metro, sometimes called the Valley of the Sun, has a population of 4.2 million people and it’s one of the fastest growing major metros in the U.S.

 Phoenix Metro, including Tempe, is experiencing rapid population growth.
 Arizona as a whole is the 4th fastest growing state according to a 2019 census report and Maricopa County is leading the charge.
 Unlike some regions, the area does have water and resource constraints and its population growth will naturally slow in the future.
 It’s predicted that the Phoenix Metro population will reach 6-7 million within 20 years compared to 4.2 million today.

 Tempe, Arizona was originally settled by the Hohokam people who built elaborate canals for agriculture although they largely abandoned the area in the 1400s.
 In 1865, Fort McDowell was established in present-day Tempe and helped in the establishment of new towns along Salt River.
 Military members and Hispanic workers were brought in to care for animals and grow crops to support the fort and they created two permanent communities in the valley: San Pablo and Hayden’s Ferry named for a ferry operator.
 The community was later named Tempe in 1879.